iricigor/PS-azmi/docs/azmiUseCases.md

 Remove-Item $tempFile
 ```

-Anyone can verify download count using following command, but only your script can upload it!
+Anyone can verify download count using following command, due to public read access.
+But only your script can upload it due protected azmi access - and yet code is completely public!

 ```PowerShell
 irm https://azmi.blob.core.windows.net/psazmi/count/16032021